Are you looking for a way to set up Google Analytics on your WordPress site but don’t know which plugin to use between Analytify vs. MonsterInsights?

 As you can see, you get basic stats about your website.
 You can see the number of visitors, their average time on site, bounce rate, and more.

 In MonsterInsights, you get more details about your site’s performance.
-Let’s look at different MonsterInsights reports.
+Let’s look at the different MonsterInsights reports.

 The Overview report shows all the basic yet important stats for your website, just like Analytify.
-But in addition to basic stats, you get more information to make decisions.
+But in addition to basic stats, you get more information that you need to make marketing decisions.

-For instance, you can view your top referrals that send traffic to your website.
+For instance, you can view the top referrals that send traffic to your website.
 This helps you measure your marketing efforts and open new opportunities to form partnerships or submit a guest post.

-And you can also view your top posts and pages that get a lot of visits.
+And you can also view your top posts and pages that get the most visits.
 Using this information, you can see which content people like, so you can create more posts on similar topics.

 If you have a blog website, then MonsterInsights offers more insights to grow your business.
 With its Publishers report, you can see your top-performing landing pages along with their total visits, average visit duration, and bounce rate.

-But what sets MonsterInsights apart from Analytify is its reporting capabilities of showing your top outbound links, top affiliate links, and top download links.
+But what sets MonsterInsights further apart from Analytify is its reporting capabilities to show your top outbound links, top affiliate links, and top download links.

-MonsterInsights automatically tracks these metrics for you, so you don’t have to spend several hours trying to manually step up tracking.
+MonsterInsights automatically tracks these metrics for you, so you don’t have to spend several hours trying to manually set up tracking.
 In Analytify, you don’t get these features or their reporting.

-Besides that, you also get demographic data, interests, and scroll depth tracking in MonsterInsights Publishers report.
+Besides that, you also get demographic data, interests, and scroll depth tracking in the MonsterInsights Publishers report.

 Demographic data shows the average age of your visitors and their gender.
-While interest reports tell you which category people like on your website.
+Interest reports tell you what your visitors are interested in.

-And as for scroll tracking, you get to know how far people are reading your content before they exit your website.
-This information is important for placing CTAs (call to actions) and other marketing messages, so you get more clicks and conversions.
+And as for scroll tracking, you get to know how far down the page people are reading your content before they exit your website.
+This information is important for placing CTAs (calls to action) and other marketing messages, so you get more clicks and conversions.